ChivnetDevelop/ChivnetDevelopWearCounter/README.md

 # ChivnetDevelopWearCounter

-Statement Regarding Counter for Wear OS /  WearCounter App Privacy Policy
+Statement Regarding Counter for Wear OS App Privacy Policy

 This app (Version '1.0.0') is available on Google Play.